danielmalvaez/Primary-Supply-Store-Consulting/README.md

-# Primary-Supply-Store-Consulting
+# Raw-Materials-Store-Consulting
 This is the repository of the Consulting Project made for a Primary Supply Independent Store in Mexico City and also the project was presented as final project for the Data Quality Course of the Data Science Bachelor.
+For this project, the team made a consulting project for a candy and raw materials business (located in Mexico City) with our expertise and necessary tools in the field of data quality.
+The aim is for the business to better leverage its resources and benefit from its data, such as sales.
+The purpose of the project is to generate value with the data to increase revenue and improve decision-making within the business.